scverse/scvi-tools/docs/user_guide/models/cellassign.rst

 CellAssign initializes parameters as follows:  :math:`\delta_{gc}` is initialized with a :math:`\textrm{LogNormal}(0, 1)` draw, :math:`\bar{\delta}` is initialized to 0, :math:`\sigma^2` is initialized to 1, :math:`\pi_i` is
 initialized to :math:`1/C`, :math:`\beta_{gi}` is initialized with a :math:`\mathcal{N}(0, 1)` draw,
-and the inverse dispersion parameter :math:`\log a_i` is initialized to zero.
+and the inverse dispersion parameter :math:`\log a_i` is initialized to 0.
 Additionally, :math:`b` is fixed a priori to be

 .. math::
     b = \frac{1}{2(v_2 - v_1)^2}, \tag{7}